SummerSlam (2025)

 In the main event on Night 2, Cody Rhodes defeated John Cena in a Street Fight to win SmackDown's Undisputed WWE Championship.
 In other prominent matches, Dominik Mysterio defeated AJ Styles to retain Raw's WWE Intercontinental Championship, The Wyatt Sicks (Dexter Lumis and Joe Gacy) won a Six-Pack Tables, Ladders, and Chairs match to retain SmackDown's WWE Tag Team Championship, and in the opening bout, Naomi defeated Rhea Ripley and Iyo Sky in a triple threat match to retain Raw's Women's World Championship.
 The second night of the event was notable for the surprise return of Brock Lesnar, who had been on hiatus from WWE since the 2023 edition of SummerSlam.

-The event received mostly positive reviews, with the main events of both nights being universally acclaimed, whilst the first night's opening tag team match, the TLC match, the Women's World Championship match, the Women's Intercontinental Championship match, and Jelly Roll's performance during his bout garnered widespread praise.
-Criticism was levied towards the return of Lesnar amidst his involvement in the Vince McMahon sex trafficking scandal.
+The event received mostly positive reviews, with the main events of both nights being universally acclaimed, whilst the first night's opening tag team match, the TLC match, the Women's World Championship match, the WWE Women's Intercontinental Championship match, and Jelly Roll's performance during his bout, where he teamed with Randy Orton in a losing effort against Logan Paul and Drew McIntyre in a tag team match, garnered widespread praise.
+Criticism was directed towards Sami Zayn vs. Karrion Kross and the WWE Women's Championship match.
+The return of Lesnar amidst his involvement in the Vince McMahon sex trafficking scandal was met with intense controversy among analysts and fans alike.